How to improve your credit score

 You know you have one, but do you know how to improve it?

-Your credit score impacts on the amount of credit you can access and also the rate of interest you qualify for.
-This can mean some people with a poor credit history are only able to access high cost credit.
+Your credit score impacts the amount of credit you can access and the rate of interest you qualify for.
+This can mean some people with a poor credit history are only able to access high-cost credit.
 It is always best to compare the total cost of any credit you are looking to take out before signing on the dotted line.

 Ways to improve your score